List of EastEnders characters introduced in 1985: Winston

 On 15 June 2010, Winston has a speaking role as he is seen engaging in a minor conversation with Max.
 On 2 November 2010, he has another minor speaking role asking for 3 drinks at the newly reopened Queen Vic.
-In April 2011, during the screening of the wedding of Prince William and Kate Middleton in The Queen Vic, Winston accidentally rips the cord from the television electrical plug, much to the dismay of the patrons.
+In April 2011, during the screening of the wedding of Prince William and Catherine Middleton in The Queen Vic, Winston accidentally rips the cord from the television electrical plug, much to the dismay of the patrons.
 In January 2012, Winston is distracted by Kim Fox (Tameka Empson) in a bright outfit and accidentally knocks over a ladder, which nearly hits her.
 In May 2012, Lauren Branning (Jacqueline Jossa) buys a CD from Winston for her mother Tanya.
 However, Lauren's grandmother Cora Cross (Ann Mitchell) misinterprets the exchange and believes that Lauren is buying alcohol from Winston.
 In July 2012, Winston is chosen as the defender in The Queen Vic's football team.
 In August 2013, he locks market inspector Tamwar Masood (Himesh Patel) in a portable toilet as a joke, but Bianca and Kat Moon (Jessie Wallace) are blamed.
 He has a speaking role in April 2014 when he asks Alfie Moon (Shane Richie) for a black armband, as a mark of respect for the recently deceased Lucy Beale (Hetti Bywater) (see Who Killed Lucy Beale?) and another in June 2023 when he talks to Whitney Dean (Shona McGarty) about the new Vic owner and former boxer George Knight (Colin Salmon).
 On 6 March 2024, Winston celebrates his 60th birthday.

 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Winston 97th on their ranked list of the best EastEnders characters of all time, calling him a "faithful extra" and referring to him as a legend due him once to yelling "Bloody pedestrians" at Den.